lukepag/lukepag.github.io/essays/biggest-takeaways.md

 ---
 layout: essay
 type: essay
-title: "Taking a look at Software Engineering"
+title: "Blooming into a Software Engineer"
 # All dates must be YYYY-MM-DD format!
 date: 2023-12-11
 published: true